 4. Set up Advanced Features

 If your VPN offers any advanced settings, like malware or ad blockers, you’ll usually find them in a separate tab or menu.
-In our example, these are in the “advanced protection” tab.
+In our example, these are in the “Threat Protection” tab.
 Access this tab and activate any features you want to use.

 5. Choose a VPN Server and Connect

-If you want to connect locally, just press the big power button on the home screen.
-If you want to connect to another country, click on the location button and locate the country or city you need, or use the search bar to find your desired country.
-Select it and press the power button.
+If you want to connect locally, just press the quick connect on the home screen.
+If you want to connect to another country, use the world map and locate the country or city you need, or use the search bar to find your desired country.

 Final Thoughts